herculesinc/pg-dao/README.md

 ```JavaScript
 dao.clean(model);
 ```
+The changes will be reverted to the point when last call to `dao.sync()` was made.
 If this method is called on a new model, the model will be removed form DAO.

 #### Syncing Changes